Mixed Wood Forests in the Adirondacks

-- Late summer in the Mixed Woods Forest brings Spotted Touch-Me-Not, Dewdrops, and the ubiquitous Whorled Wood Aster.
+- Late summer in the Mixed Woods Forest brings Spotted Touch-Me-Not, Dewdrops, and the Whorled Wood Aster.
 Many of the wildflowers which have bloomed earlier are now decorated with attractive fruit.
 Examples include the glossy deep blue berries of Clintonia, the bright red berries of Red Baneberry, the bright white, red-stalked berries of White Baneberry, and the red berries of Bunchberry.

 As fall and cooler temperatures arrive, most of the shade-loving wildflowers that grow in the Mixed Wood Forest have stopped blooming.
 To compensate, a number of them add to the fall palette with brilliant foliage or colorful berries.

 - Bunchberry foliage turns an eye-catching wine red, with splashes of dark purple.

 - The foliage of the two-tiered Indian Cucumber-root turns yellow, with the smaller whorl of three leaves near the top splotched with a bright red center.